Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reply:

 Therefore, when kissing a drunk person for a relatively long time, you can be "infected" with alcohol concentration.
 At this time, your mouth is also contaminated with a certain amount of alcohol from the saliva or refluxed gastric juice of the drunk person.
-However, the amount of alcohol entering the mouth and respiratory tract of the person kissing has a low concentration, then is quickly metabolized in the liver, so it cannot cause intoxication.
+However, the amount of alcohol entering the mouth and respiratory tract of the person you kiss has a low concentration, then is quickly metabolized in the liver, so it cannot cause intoxication.

 Therefore, when kissing someone who has just drunk alcohol, it is still possible to "catch" the alcohol concentration, but it is very rare.